This blog was previously posted in mid 2020 and has been slightly remixed. It is even more relevant today. #equityactions.

 - Are we going to pass legislation that not only invest more money in places to house death caused by CoVid19, but also more money to END RACIAL HEALTH DISPARITIES?

 - Are we going to invest in more affordable housing for multiple family members so when we have shelter in place orders, the place is not filled with more than 8-10 people.
 Those number of family members in a household and limited housing makes physical distancing nearly impossible.
 Are we going to invest in reducing overcrowded homeless shelters that disproportionately impact communities of color and Native Americans?

 - Are we going to reimagine and reinvest in distance learning so that when we ask young people to participate in their education from home, access barriers to technology and racially inequitable education solutions won’t get in the way?

 - Are we going to invest in the social determinants of health and also AUTHENTICALLY address disproportionate unemployment rates for communities of color and Native Americans that are the result of the pandemic?
 Are we going to RECRUIT AND RETAIN FOR DIVERSITY in hiring for the public and private sector?
 Are we going to measure and report our successes or failures in this area?

-- Are we going to target testing for CoVid19 in communities of color and Native American communities?
-When we get more tests are we going to focus on communities and Native American communities where people are disproportionately impacted?
-Are we going to make sure the testing and follow up are done in a culturally proficient and equitable manner and in partnership with community health clinics?
+- Are we going to target testing and vaccinations for CoVid19 in communities of color and Native American communities?
+When we get more tests and vaccinations are we going to focus on communities and Native American communities where people are disproportionately impacted?
+Are we going to make sure the testing and vaccinations and follow up are done in a culturally proficient and equitable manner and in partnership with community health clinics?
 Are we going to report disaggregated racial testing results?